grantlemons/CSCI200-Final/README.md

 ### Overview

-Ultimate Tic-Tac-Toe is extremely similar to regular Tic-Tac-Toe, players familiar with the original can expect to pick up the expanded ruleset quickly.
+Ultimate Tic-Tac-Toe is extremely similar to regular Tic-Tac-Toe; players familiar with the original can expect to pick up the expanded ruleset quickly.

 Fundamentally, Ultimate Tic-Tac-Toe is game of Tic-Tac-Toe where each cell of